 In terms of where to move, it’s important to really go with your gut; you don’t necessarily have to base your choice on your showcase, as two minutes of your life shouldn’t dictate the rest of it.
 It’s important to live in an area you connect with, and if it has some sort of support system available to you (friends in the area, a place to get a day job, nearby family, etc.), that’s an added bonus.

 Moving can also be quite expensive, so a good option might be to spend some time living at home to save up money.
-There are a lot of costs incurred with being out of school and possibly in a new city, like if you want an apartment in your own name and expect to pay first month’s rent, security, a broker’s fee, and maybe even second month’s rent up front before you even get the keys.
-Additionally, you’ll probably need a guarantor, someone who is legally responsible for ensuring that the rent will be paid every month if your credit history or income does not meet the necessary requirements.
-If this is not an option, living with a friend who has a guarantor might be the way to go, and you can create your own “roommate contract.”
-Or try the sublet route via Facebook groups like Gypsy Housing and Ghostlight Housing.
+There are a lot of costs incurred with being out of school and possibly in a new city—if you plan to rent, expect to pay first month’s rent, security, a broker’s fee, and maybe even second month’s rent up front before you even get the keys.

 You’ve been putting your nose to the grindstone for six months.
 Maybe you’ve booked your first professional gig or are getting close.
 Maybe you’ve been to too many callbacks to count with nothing to show for it and are wondering, What should I be auditioning for?
 Should I be selective at this point?